 Maurice Berger, Research Professor and Chief Curator, Center for Art, Design and Visual Culture (CADVC)

-Dr. Maurice Berger is currently working on an essay about Gordon Parks’s early photographs and their relationship to his later civil rights images for the catalog of the exhibition, Gordon Parks: The New Tide, 1940–1950, which will open at the National Gallery of Art in Washington, DC in November 2018.
+Dr. Maurice Berger is currently working on an essay about Gordon Parks’s early photographs and their relationship to his later civil rights images for the catalog of the exhibition, Gordon Parks: The New Tide, 1940–1950, which opened at the National Gallery of Art in Washington, DC in November 2018.
 He continues to write his monthly Race Stories series for the Lens Blog of the New York Times, “a continuing exploration of the relationship of race to photographic portrayals of race.”
 Dr. Berger is completing work on an online exhibition and website for the traveling show he curated for CADVC and The Jewish Museum in New York: Revolution of the Eye: Modern Art and the Birth of American Television.

 Steve Bradley, Associate Professor